loafoe/prometheus-solaxcloud-exporter/README.md

 # prometheus-solaxcloud-exporter

-Prometheus exporter for [SolaxCloud](https://www.solaxcloud.com) data
+Prometheus exporter for [SolaxCloud](https://www.solaxcloud.com) data.
+Resolution is fixed at 5 minutes.

+> If you prefer real-time data, please have a look at the [promethues-solaxrd-exporter](https://github.com/loafoe/prometheus-solaxrt-exporter) project instead

 ## Install